marcushellberg/speaking/README.md

 # Marcus Hellberg public speaking

 Passionate about both learning and teaching, I help developers learn the skills they need for modern full-stack web development.
-My talks often explore the integration of Java with frontend technologies and delve into how developers can make the most of AI tools within their applications.
+My talks often explore the integration of Java with frontend technologies and how developers can make the most of AI tools within their applications.
 My teaching approach is hands-on, emphasizing practical coding examples.

 Beyond technical topics, I bring years of experience in Developer Relations to discuss how a strong DevRel strategy can create value for both developers and businesses.